Marqise Lee

-Marqise Lee (born November 25, 1991) is an American football wide receiver who is a free agent.
-He was drafted by the Jacksonville Jaguars in the second round of the 2014 NFL Draft.
-He played college football at USC, where he was the 2012 Biletnikoff Award winner as the nation's top receiver and a unanimous All-American.
+Marqise Lee (born November 25, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL), primarily with the Jacksonville Jaguars.
+He played college football for the USC Trojans, winning the Biletnikoff Award as the nation's top receiver and earning unanimous All-American honors in 2012.
+He was selected by the Jaguars in the second round of the 2014 NFL draft.